Firgrep/next-office-booking-app/README.md

 touch .env #`ni .env` if you are using powershell
 ```

-See below for more information about the environment variables.

 To run a local server.
 ```shell
 npm run dev
 ```

+>See below for more information about the environment variables in case server does not start up locally.

 In order to make stripe work locally with the webhook, you must run a stripe listener instance in a separate terminal.
 This requires that you install the Stripe CLI and log in to authenticate your account.
 For more information, see: https://stripe.com/docs/webhooks/test
 ```shell